zollerp/RTD-AWF/source/class3/module2/module2.rst

 ####################################

 In this module, we will work with Device ID+ and get the identifier reported back into /var/ltm/log of BIG-IP.
+Additional a BIG-IP reports into ELK Stack.
+So you can correlate data for anaylses.

 .. warning:: This is not a full integration to show a Device ID+ / AWF Demo.
 Currently we are working on Use Cases which can be integrated into the Demo.